Study Guide: Orders of Growth

 bonk scales logarithmically.
 Let's use the number of iterations of our while loop to illustrate an example.
 When

 n = 1, our loop iterates 0 times.
 When

 n = 2, our loop iterates 1 time.
 When

 n = 4, we have 2 iterations.
 And when

 n = 8, a call to

 bonk(8) results in 3 iterations of this while loop.
 As the value of the input scales by a factor of 2, the number of iterations increases by 1.
-This helps indicate that this function has logarithmic runtime.
+This indicates that this function runtime has a logarithmic order of growth.